Scranton residents dealing with a smelly situation

 “The Scranton Sewer Authority would come out and they would fix it.
 It was never our responsibility.
 Now all of a sudden American Water says it’s our responsibility.
 When the property isn’t even ours.”

-The Scranton Sewer Authority was sold to Pennsylvania American Water in 2016, for 195-million dollars.
+The Scranton Sewer Authority was sold to Pennsylvania American Water in 2016, for $195 million.

 Eyewitness News reached out to the authority for comment, but has not heard back.